It's really bloody scary when you think about it. You're 50 feet high and you can't just jump back down to the ground you know.

-Due to the lack of beds, I was placed in a room with two to seven year olds.
+Due to the lack of beds, I was placed in a room with two to seven-year-olds.
 I was sixteen.

-My room was brightly rainbow coloured, adding to my tension.
+My room was brightly rainbow colored, adding to my tension.
 Donald Duck and Daisy were on the wall next to me.
 Lego was constantly, everywhere.
 Along with the smell of baby powder — but maybe that’s a hospital thing.